gitter-badger/twitter/README.md

   + In addition to all nodes receiving a stream consistent with a source's generated stream -- for every element of `Twitter.nodeSet.subsets` such that `subset.map(_.sources).reduce(_ intersect _).isNonEmpty`, all nodes in the subset must agree on the ordering of the stream formed by merging the output streams of all their shared sources.
   + We will profile the performance of every Twitter implementation, seeing in which conditions our services fail

-## Exploring Twitter's API
-We will start with a simple client program which makes requests against Twitter's API.
-The goal in this initial exercise is to identify a subset of Twitter's API that which all of our implementations will support.
-Details for this first step live in `/synthetic_twitter_feed`.

-## Implementing Twitter's API - performance, integration, and stress testing
-After we are familiar with some features of Twitter's API, and have decided on a common API for our implementaitons, we'll start actually building some example systems.
-We'll start with a simple Rails implementation, client-server model, structured around clients polling a RESTful server API for updates.
-In tandem, we'll build reusable tools for profiling performance, stress, and integration testing.
-The testing tools will *only* be hitting the public API and should implementation agnostic.
-I'll be building those tools out in Scala, but you can build yours in whatever language you like; the concepts are completely transferrable.

 Simple Rails implementation:
   + Using as little additional configuration beyond the Rails defaults